6 killed in 2-vehicle highway crash south of Jasper, Alta. | CBC News

 Highway 93 traffic was rerouted for a number of hours in both directions while police investigated and cleared the accident scene.

-At 9:20 p.m., four hours after the initial collision, emergency medical services responded to a separate incident in the same area on Highway 93.
+At 9:20 p.m., emergency medical services responded to another collision in the same area on Highway 93.

-Six patients were transported to the Jasper-Seaton Healthcare Centre in stable condition, AHS spokesperson Lisa Laferriere said.
+Six people were transported to the Jasper-Seaton Healthcare Centre in stable condition, AHS spokesperson Lisa Laferriere said.

-Alberta Transportation's website said Wednesday morning that all lanes of the highway had been reopened.
+Alberta Transportation's website indicated Wednesday morning that all lanes of the highway had been reopened.

-The collision marked the latest in a string of Alberta road deaths this month:
+There have been a number of road deaths in Alberta so far this month, including:

 - Early Tuesday, three people were killed in a head-on crash between a car and an SUV near Priddis.